 VLM 3.0: Add Computer

-If you are moving servers from one previously managed by VLM 3.0 or newer, you can import configurations for your users and computers by referring to NI Volume License Manager Import Utility.
-However, if you are upgrading from VLM 2.1.1 and moving to a new server, refer to How Can I Migrate a NI VLM 2.1.1 Server to NI VLM 3.0 on a Different Server for directions on how to import your configurations.
+If you are moving servers from one previously managed by VLM 3.0 or newer, you can import configurations for your users and computers by using NI Volume License Manager Import Utility.
+Please refer to Using the NI VLM Import Utility for instructions.

 Note: After making any modifications within Volume License Manager 3.0 or newer be sure to click Apply Changes at the top left of the VLM Window.
 If this is not pressed then configuration changes will not be updated.